New writers wanting to know how to get a book published often follow wrong information.

 - Why this agent.
 No one wants to read something clearly copied and pasted.
 Specify why you sought this agent out.

 - Social media stats.
-Publishers choose writers who already have a following.
+Traditional publishers choose writers who already have a following.
 If you have a decent number of social media followers or an extensive email list, then this will help you stand out.

 Once interested, agents will ask you to send more of your writing, such as your entire manuscript or the first few chapters.